zacharywhitley/unbbayes/unbbayes.prs.mebn.ssbn.ssmsbn/plugins/unbbayes.prs.mebn.ssbn.ssmsbn/README.txt

 ------------------------------
 Some plugins use other plugins.
 In such case, you must install all dependencies too.

-This plugin depends on the following plugins:
+This plugin depends on the following plugins: unbbayes.prs.mebn and unbbayes.prs.msbn

 AVALILABILITY